-- pursuant to Rule 12 for candidates for district-level and at-large delegate positions, their preferences shall be ascertained through alternative procedures established by the state party, which shall require a signed pledge of support for a presidential candidate.
-Such an alternative system shall have a final deadline for submitting a pledge of support after the selection of all district-level delegates has been completed and must provide an opportunity for disapproval by the presidential candidate or the candidate's authorized representative. - C. A state's party leader and elected official delegates may be chosen by a state convention or by a committee consisting of a quorum of district-level delegates.
-They may also be chosen by the State Party Committee, as recognized by the Democratic National Committee, but only if the state's Delegate Selection Plan is in full compliance with these rules, and provided: - Membership on the State Party Committee is apportioned on the basis of population and/or some measure of Democratic strength; - Members of the State Party Committee have been elected through open processes in conformity with the basic procedural guarantees utilized for delegate selection; - 3.
-Such delegates are elected at a public meeting subsequent to the election of district-level delegates; - Members of the State Party Committee exercising such authority shall have been elected no earlier than the date of the previous presidential election; and - Membership of the State Party Committee complies with the equal division requirements of Article 9, Section 16 of the Charter of the Democratic Party of the United States.
+- A. Following the selection of district-level delegates under 8.E., pledged party leader and elected official delegates are to be selected subject to the following procedures: - Persons shall be considered for pledged party leader and elected official delegates and alternates according to the following priority: big city mayors and state-wide elected officials to be given equal consideration; state legislative leaders, state legislators, and other state, county and local elected officials and party leaders. - 2.
+These slots shall be allocated on the same basis as the state's at-large delegates. - 1.
+If persons eligible for pledged party leader and elected official delegate positions have not made known their presidential preference under the procedures established by the state pursuant to Rule 13 for candidates for district-level and at-large delegate positions, their preferences shall be ascertained through alternative procedures established by the State Party, which shall require a signed pledge of support for a presidential candidate.
+Such an alternative system shall have a final deadline for submitting a pledge of support after the selection of all districtlevel delegates has been completed and must provide an opportunity for disapproval by the presidential candidate or the candidate's authorized representative. - B. A state's party leader and elected official delegates may be chosen by a state convention or by a committee consisting of a quorum of district-level delegates.
+They may also be chosen by the State Party Committee, as recognized by the Democratic National Committee, but only if the state's Delegate Selection Plan is in full compliance with these rules, and provided:

+- Membership on the State Party Committee is apportioned on the basis of population and/or some measure of Democratic strength; - Members of the State Party Committee have been elected through open processes in conformity with the basic procedural guarantees utilized for delegate selection; - 3.
+Such delegates are elected at a public meeting subsequent to the election of district-level delegates; - 4.
+Members of the State Party Committee exercising such authority shall have been elected no earlier than the calendar year of the previous national convention; and - Membership of the State Party Committee complies with the equal division requirements of Article Nine, Section 16 of the Charter of the Democratic Party of the United States.